dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/docker/visual-studio-tools-for-docker.md

 Using the configuration-specific override files, you can specify different configuration settings (such as environment variables or entry points) for Debug and Release build configurations.

-For Docker Compose to displayy an option to run in Visual Studio, the docker project must be the startup project.
+For Docker Compose to display an option to run in Visual Studio, the docker project must be the startup project.

 ### Service Fabric